chrisjshelby/Demo/asp.net classic/README.md

 # Coding Demo: WebForms Contacts Page

 ## Features Implemented

 - **WebForms UI**: A GridView displays contacts with columns for First Name, Last Name, Email, Phone, and Alternate Phone.
-- **CRUD Operations**: The GridView supports editing and deleting contacts.
-Event handlers for editing, updating, deleting, and canceling edits are scaffolded in `Default.aspx.cs`.
+- **CRUD Operations**: The GridView supports creating, reading, updating, and deleting contacts.
+All event handlers are fully implemented in `Default.aspx.cs` and `Add.aspx.cs`.
-- **Add Contact**: An 'Add Contact' button is present (implementation pending).
+- **Add Contact**: The 'Add Contact' button and form are fully implemented, supporting both new contact creation and editing existing contacts.
-- **CSV Export**: An 'Export to CSV' button is present (implementation pending).
-The export should merge Phone and Alternate Phone into a single column and repeat rows for alternate numbers as shown in the example.
+- **CSV Export**: The 'Export to CSV' button is fully implemented.
+The export merges Phone and Alternate Phone into a single column and repeats rows for alternate numbers as shown in the example.

 ## Requirements (from spec)